scylladb/scylladb/tools/toolchain/README.md

 always possible and not everyone runs a recent distribution.
 For this reason a version-controlled toolchain is provided as a docker image.

-## Obtaining the current toolchain

-The toolchain is stored in a file called `tools/toolchain/image`.
-To access the toolchain, pull that image:

-    docker pull $(<tools/toolchain/image)
+## Quick start

+If your workstation supports docker (without requiring sudo), you can build and run Scylla easily without setting up the build dependencies beforehand:

+    ./tools/toolchain/dbuild ./configure.py
+    ./tools/toolchain/dbuild ninja build/release/scylla
+    ./tools/toolchain/dbuild ./build/release/scylla --developer-mode 1

+## The `dbuild` script

-A helper script `dbuild` allows you to run command in that toolchain with the working directory mounted:
+The script `dbuild` allows you to run any in that toolchain with the working directory mounted:

     ./tools/toolchain/dbuild ./configure.py